Nicolás Rodríguez Carrasco: Rebellion plot

 Since at least 1935, the organization had been plotting a rebellion against the government.
 Carlos Walterio Steinman, a former colonel in the Mexican Army living in New York, told Rodríguez Carrasco he had raised over 4 million dollars to help in a "change of government" in a letter dated July 3, 1935.

 Rodríguez Carrasco established a Revolutionary Mexicanist Action headquarters in Mission, Texas.
 Rodríguez Carrasco approached wealthy Texan oilmen whose assets in Mexico were negatively affected by worker strikes and government policies for funds.
 Other donors he personally received funds from included Reverend P.L.
 Delgado, William H. Wood, and a wealthy farmer only known as Smithers.
 Rodríguez Carrasco also received funds to purchase armament from his very close friend and former governor of San Luis Potosí, Saturnino Cedillo.
 Cedillo, by 1937, had grievances with Cárdenas and alleged ties to German Nazis.
 Cedillo also had several private meetings with members of the Revolutionary Mexicanist Action.

 By March 1937, Rodríguez Carrasco was receiving $2000 to $3000 a month in donations from American and Mexican nationals alike for the Revolutionary Mexicanist Action.
 The money was given to contacts that would regularly travel from Brownsville and Nogales.
 Rodríguez Carrasco also met with Henry Allen in 1937.
-Allen was a prominent figure of an American anti-Semitic fascist group known as the Silver Legion.
+Allen was a prominent figure of an American antisemitic fascist group known as the Silver Legion.
 Allen offered Rodríguez Carrasco protection and both directly received funds from the Nazi Party.